 As your baby becomes mobile, your home suddenly appears to be full of dangers.
 Stairs, balcony doors, kitchen cupboards and laundry drawers are all potential dangers, and baby gates and other home safety products like cupboard/drawer locks may need to be installed to keep your little one safe.

-Although it is not rocket science, choosing what is right for you will require a bit of time.
-Not only do you have to identify where the dangers are, you will also have to find/decide on the right solution.
+Although it is not rocket science, choosing what is the right baby furniture for you, will require a bit of time.
+Not only do you have to identify where the dangers are, you will also have to find and decide on the right solution.

 For your general home safety in kitchen, bathroom and laundry etc. it is fairly straightforward, however you would want the products to last so make sure you choose a quality that will see you through all your children.
 Plastics (and most of the devices are made from plastic) vary in their quality and ability to handle constant use/pressure and it is annoying having to go back and buy replacements.

 In regards to stair gates and barriers, it is crucial that you think carefully about the space you need to secure.
 If it is a staircase, what are the limitations/dimensions for fitting a gate?
 Do you have a sturdy wall on each side?
 Or is one side the banister?
 Can you fit the gate away from the actual stairs or will the gate sit really close or even on one of the steps?

 Often we want to avoid drilling into the walls and prefer a pressure fitted gate.
 This is understandable but keep in mind that a pressure gate gets its strength from its U-shape frame.
 This means that you have a cross bar at the bottom which is a potential trip hazard and limits its installation near stairs.
 A classic mistake is to install a pressure gate on the bottom step and the cross bar really becomes an obstacle you could trip over with your child in your arms.